 Striking title is a common procedural maneuver in the Oklahoma Legislature.
 It is used especially on bills that impact the state budget or bills that are considered to be works-in-progress.

-The Oklahoma Constitution requires that every bill contain a concise statement accurately expressing the bill’s subject at the beginning of the bill.
+The Oklahoma Constitution requires that every bill contain a concise statement at the beginning of the bill accurately expressing the bill’s subject.
 If a legislator offers an amendment to “strike the title,” the amendment deletes this introductory definition and causes the bill or joint resolution to be out of compliance with the Constitution.
-This means the measure will have to be returned to that chamber and amended again, including having its title restored, before it can become law.
-Striking the title allows the bill to move forward in the legislative process while recognizing that it needs further changes before it gets final approval and can allow some lawmakers to cast a provisional vote in favor of a bill that they have strong concerns about.
+This means the measure must be returned to that chamber and be amended again, including having its title restored, before it can become law.
+Essentially, sriking the title allows the bill to move forward in the legislative process while recognizing that it needs further changes before it gets final approval.
+This can allow some lawmakers to cast a provisional vote in favor of a bill that they have concerns about.